Karankote

 Karankote is a village 13 km away from Tandur.
-Sarpanch - Medipally Veena.
 It is a major Gram panchayat in the Tandur Mandal, Vikarabad district.
 A Cement Corporation of India factory is located in this village.
 Karankote is famous for its Limestone mines.

 About Karankote

 Karankote is a village in Tandur Mandal in Vikarabad District of Telangana State, India.
 It belongs to the Telangana region.
 It is located 77 km towards west from District headquarters Hyderabad.
 10 km from Tandur.

 Karankote Pin code is 501158 and postal head office is CCI Tandur.